wassila2/projectCV/readme.md

 - **Implementation**:

-   - The `GenVanillaNN2` integrate an intermediate stick figure representation to improve the training process.
+   - The `GenVanillaNN` integrate an intermediate stick figure representation to improve the training process.
 This is achieved through the conventional neural networks the (`draw_reduced`) method in the `Skeleton` class, which simplifies the skeleton to a stick figure.
 This stick figure serves as an intermediate visual step, helping the network learn key pose features before generating the final image.
 By training on this representation, the model can better capture the structure of each pose, making it easier to produce realistic images in the final output.
 -
 ### Step 5: GAN Implementation